jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*df -H /home/controller*](images/Chapter-11/du/df-h.png "df")

 The ```du``` command is disk usage.
 This is a helpful command to show the exact *byte-count* that each file is actually using.
 When using ls -l Linux reports only 4096 kb for a directories size, this does not actually reflect the size of the content inside the directory.
 The ```du``` command will do that for you.

-\newpage

 ![*du -H --exclude=".\*" /home/controller*](images/Chapter-11/du/du-h.png "du")